 Home ingredients like white vinegar are a classic solution for removing iron-on patches from clothing.
 You might have used vinegar to eradicate stains from your whitewash towels.
 But this time, white vinegar will do wonders for your jerseys!

-Start by preparing a white vinegar solution adding an equal proportion of water into it, and leave the fabric with the iron-on patch overnight into the solution.
-Follow these steps next morning for excellent results!
-Steps go like this:
+Start by preparing a white vinegar solution adding an equal proportion of water to it, and leave the fabric with the iron-on patch overnight into the solution.
+Follow these steps the next morning for excellent results!
+The steps go like this:

 - Bring your garment out from the solution and prepare yourself to pop off the iron-on patch from it.